jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
-<p>In fact, a 8-digit binary number should not start with 1 if it was an encoding of a ASCII symbol, according to binary-to-ASCII conversion tables.
+<p>In fact, an 8-digit binary number should not start with 1 if it is an encoding of an ASCII symbol, according to binary-to-ASCII conversion tables.
 That said, the binary number for curly bracket "}" is <code>01111101</code>.
 So <code>01111101</code> should be somewhere.
 The blue sequence ends with <code>11000001</code> and <code>11000001 XOR 01111101 = 10111100</code>.
 So maybe, <code>10111100</code> is the key?
 But then this will make some numbers in the sequence start with 1, which as said should not happen.
 Padding the beginning and end of the sequence with some zeroes also did not help, because there always will be a binary number that starts with 1.
 Combining the red and blue sequence (writing both red and blue as 1, and so on) also did not work.</p>

 <p>After wasting a week on this, I found this stego tool called <a href="https://wiki.bi0s.in/steganography/stegsolve/">Stegsolve</a> that I decided to try as a last resort (I was going to give up after this if this does not work).
-After some troubleshootings (I found <a href="https://stackoverflow.com/a/75232089/13362299">this stackoverflow post</a> helpful), I managed to get it run on my machine.
+After some troubleshooting (I found <a href="https://stackoverflow.com/a/75232089/13362299">this StackOverflow post</a> helpful), I managed to get it run on my machine.
 Then, since the message was encoded using red pixels, I selected the maximum possible "Red" on the bit planes, then...</p>
 </font>